changeworld/azure-docs.pl-pl/articles/active-directory/users-groups-roles/groups-settings-cmdlets.md

 ms.reviewer: krbain
 ms.custom: it-pro
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 6a1b900d4a67390ae867d770c3b984c43fd501b5
+ms.openlocfilehash: ef0bfcb8c82d3f3caf90500e8852ca9e02c725aa
-ms.sourcegitcommit: 49cf9786d3134517727ff1e656c4d8531bbbd332
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 11/13/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74026751"
+ms.locfileid: "74382970"
 ---
 # <a name="azure-active-directory-cmdlets-for-configuring-group-settings"></a>Polecenia cmdlet usługi Azure Active Directory służące do konfigurowania ustawień grupy

-Ten artykuł zawiera instrukcje dotyczące używania poleceń cmdlet programu PowerShell w usłudze Azure Active Directory (Azure AD) do tworzenia i aktualizowania grup.
-Ta zawartość dotyczy tylko grup pakietu Office 365 (nazywanych czasami grupami ujednoliconymi).
+This article contains instructions for using Azure Active Directory (Azure AD) PowerShell cmdlets to create and update groups.
+This content applies only to Office 365 groups (sometimes called unified groups).

 > [!IMPORTANT]
-> Niektóre ustawienia wymagają licencji na Azure Active Directory — wersja Premium P1.
-Aby uzyskać więcej informacji, zobacz tabela [ustawień szablonu](#template-settings) .
+> Some settings require an Azure Active Directory Premium P1 license.
+For more information, see the [Template settings](#template-settings) table.

-Aby uzyskać więcej informacji na temat zapobiegania tworzeniu grup zabezpieczeń przez użytkowników niebędących administratorami, ustaw `Set-MsolCompanySettings -UsersPermissionToCreateGroupsEnabled $False` zgodnie z opisem w [Set-MSOLCompanySettings](https://docs.microsoft.com/powershell/module/msonline/set-msolcompanysettings?view=azureadps-1.0).
+For more information on how to prevent non-administrator users from creating security groups, set `Set-MsolCompanySettings -UsersPermissionToCreateGroupsEnabled $False` as described in [Set-MSOLCompanySettings](https://docs.microsoft.com/powershell/module/msonline/set-msolcompanysettings?view=azureadps-1.0).

-Ustawienia grup pakietu Office 365 są konfigurowane przy użyciu obiektu Settings i obiektu SettingsTemplate.
-Początkowo nie widzisz żadnych obiektów Settings w katalogu, ponieważ katalog jest skonfigurowany z ustawieniami domyślnymi.
-Aby zmienić ustawienia domyślne, należy utworzyć nowy obiekt ustawień przy użyciu szablonu ustawień.
-Szablony ustawień są definiowane przez firmę Microsoft.
-Istnieje kilka różnych szablonów ustawień.
-Aby skonfigurować ustawienia grupy pakietu Office 365 dla katalogu, należy użyć szablonu o nazwie "Group.
-Unified".
-Aby skonfigurować ustawienia grupy pakietu Office 365 dla pojedynczej grupy, użyj szablonu o nazwie "Group.
-Unified.
-Guest".
-Ten szablon służy do zarządzania dostępem gościa do grupy programu Office 365.
+Office 365 Groups settings are configured using a Settings object and a SettingsTemplate object.
+Initially, you don't see any Settings objects in your directory, because your directory is configured with the default settings.
+To change the default settings, you must create a new settings object using a settings template.
+Settings templates are defined by Microsoft.
+There are several different settings templates.
+To configure Office 365 group settings for your directory, you use the template named "Group.Unified".
+To configure Office 365 group settings on a single group, use the template named "Group.Unified.Guest".
+This template is used to manage guest access to an Office 365 group.

-Polecenia cmdlet są częścią modułu Azure Active Directory PowerShell V2.
-Aby uzyskać instrukcje dotyczące pobierania i instalowania modułu na komputerze, zapoznaj się z artykułem [Azure Active Directory programu PowerShell w wersji 2](https://docs.microsoft.com/powershell/azuread/).
-Wersję 2 modułu można zainstalować z [Galerii programu PowerShell](https://www.powershellgallery.com/packages/AzureAD/).
+The cmdlets are part of the Azure Active Directory PowerShell V2 module.
+For instructions how to download and install the module on your computer, see the article [Azure Active Directory PowerShell Version 2](https://docs.microsoft.com/powershell/azuread/).
+You can install the version 2 release of the module from [the PowerShell gallery](https://www.powershellgallery.com/packages/AzureAD/).

 ## <a name="install-powershell-cmdlets"></a>Instalowanie poleceń cmdlet programu PowerShell